MrMaverick79/you-autocomplete-me/README.md

    ```

 Depending on the size of your text file, you might like to set some [hyperparameters](https://github.com/ml5js/training-charRNN#hyperparameters).
 The size of your file will also impact the speed of the training -- my Dickinson and Eliot training took about a minute, while the original Shakespeare full text I tried using was scheduled to run for 14 hours.

+As a general guide, these are the hyperparameters I used to get a decent result from Shakespeare:

+>

 Once the training is complete, you can find the models you made in the `models/` folder.
 You'll need to copy the entire thing into your project so you can access them.